-Dental Procedures are often classified into three classes: Preventative, Basic, and Major.
+Dental procedures are often classified into three classes: Preventative, Basic, and Major.
 The waiting period within a certain dental plan can differ within these categories.

 The waiting period between these classifications of services will often differ depending on your dental insurance plan.
 Before going in to see your dentist, consult your dental insurance carrier to ensure the procedure you are receiving will be covered at that time.

 In the era of ACA (Obamacare) style health plans, waiting periods are not always familiar to consumers.
 The assumption is that once you have dental insurance, you are protected regardless of the procedure.
 However, dental insurance is not health insurance.
 Waiting periods allow dental insurers to protect themselves from individuals who do not seek insurance coverage until they face a costly dental procedure.
 Unfortunately, this practice also affects people who did not put off dental coverage until it was absolutely needed.
 In many cases, if you can prove that your new policy began directly after another dental policy ended, your carrier may waive the waiting period.

 Dental coverage needs depend on the individual.
 If you are not in urgent need of a basic or major dental procedure, enrolling in a dental insurance plan with a long waiting period can reduce your monthly premium.

 If you are in need of a major dental procedure like a crown or oral surgery, you may want to enroll in a “no waiting period” dental insurance plan.
-If this type of dental plan is not available in your area, an alternative to dental insurance are dental discount cards.
+If this type of dental plan is not available in your area, an alternative to dental insurance is dental discount cards.
 Although not classified as a traditional insurance plan, discount cards provide reduced rates on dental services.
 Find both traditional dental insurance plans and discount cards on our online dental comparison tool.